 Studying and practicing environmental law and policy is an excellent opportunity to hone skills that cut across economics, social issues, scientific uncertainty, and environmental imperatives.
 From researching and writing to strategizing, arguing, and counseling, environmental practice allows law students to learn how to be well-rounded lawyers and to work with people in various disciplines.

-The Environmental Law and Policy Clinic is offered each spring semester.
-It is only open to Wake Forest Law School students who have completed the first semester of their second year of study.
+The Environmental Law and Policy Clinic is offered each semester.
+It is only open to second and third year Wake Forest Law School students.

 It is a four-credit course that requires students to spend 10-12 hours per week on clinic and course work.
 Class time is spent focusing on professional responsibility, legal basics, and learning the tools available to lawyers.
 Practitioners and clients will occasionally attend class to provide insights into working with scientists, advocates, companies, and government officials.

-The Environmental Law and Policy Clinic takes on non-litigation matters for clients who are otherwise unable to afford or access legal representation on matters relating to environmental and sustainability issues.
-The clinic does not engage in litigation on behalf of clients.
+The Environmental Law and Policy Clinic takes on predominantly non-litigation matters for clients who are otherwise unable to afford or access legal representation on matters relating to environmental and sustainability issues.

-The clinic seeks a diverse set of matters to give students a fulsome exposure to the variety of issues that arise in legal practice, including:
+The clinic seeks a diverse set of matters to give students a fulsome exposure to the variety of issues that arise in legal practice.
+Each student will work on both an heirs' property matter, as described here, and an environmental policy matter such as:

 Clients include international organizations, national think-tanks, state environmental coalitions, regional and local non-profit organizations, local schools, county governments, among others.